ComputerLars/The-Syntheticist-Papers/README.md

 ## Acknowledgments & Resonances
 We would like to exclaim a shout-out to all the participants in the Synthetic Summit, including **Emma Bexell**, **Samee Haapa**, **Assem Hendawi**, **Floor Kist**, **Katerina Kokkinos-Kennedy**, **Benjamin Asger Krog Møller**, **Michihito Matsuda**, **Mostafa El Baroody**, **Mandus Ridefelt**, **Asker Bryld Staunæs**, and **Piotr Wyrzykowski**.

-Special gratitude also goes to the many curators, colleagues, and supervisors at **Kunsthal Aarhus**, **Aarhus University**, and **King’s College London** for their ongoing support and collaboration around Asker Bryld Staunæs' PhD project ["Automatic Uprisings"](https://pure.au.dk/portal/da/projects/automatic-uprisings-the-synthetic-party-as-a-techno-social-sculpt) which acts as prime catalyst for the Synthetic Summit.
+Special gratitude goes to the many curators, colleagues, and supervisors at **Kunsthal Aarhus**, **Aarhus University**, and **King’s College London** for their ongoing support and collaboration around Asker Bryld Staunæs' PhD project ["Automatic Uprisings"](https://pure.au.dk/portal/da/projects/automatic-uprisings-the-synthetic-party-as-a-techno-social-sculpt) which acts as prime catalyst for the Synthetic Summit.

 We would also like to express our sincere appreciation to the following foundations for their generous funding of the Synthetic Summit: the **Augustinus Foundation**, the **Hede Nielsen Foundation**, the **Ny Carlsberg Foundation**, **Statens Kunstfond**, and especially the **Novo Nordisk Foundation**, whose contribution made this event possible.